tact-lang/pitaya/docs/SPECIFICATION.md

 - Successful instances with `finalize=True`: Container is stopped (not removed) after successful completion and retained for 2 hours (configurable)
 - Successful instances with `finalize=False`: Container continues running until explicitly stopped by the operator or via an orchestration cleanup command; there is no implicit auto‑stop

 This persistence is crucial because Claude Code maintains session state inside the container.
-If an instance times out after partial work, the session can be resumed by using the same container with the preserved session.
-Operators may stop non‑finalized containers manually via Docker or separate operational tooling; the orchestrator does not auto‑stop them by default.
+If an instance times out after partial work, the session is resumed by using the same container with the preserved session.
+The orchestrator does not auto‑stop non‑finalized containers by default; operators manage them explicitly.
 When the runner deletes the workspace, it MUST first fsync its own `runner.jsonl` completion record; public events MUST NOT include host workspace paths.

-**Network Egress (normative)**:
+**Network Egress**:

 - `online` (default): standard Docker networking; outbound internet allowed.
 - `offline`: containers MUST run with `--network none`.
 Strategies MUST NOT request `offline` unless explicitly configured by the user/environment.